What is Solar PV?

 What happens if I move property after my Solar PV system is installed?

-The system remains on the roof of the property and the new owner benefits from the lucrative Feed in Tariff and savings on electricity.
+The system remains on the roof of the property and the new owner benefits from any lucrative Feed in Tariff and savings on electricity depending on when the system was installed.
 Some may argue that properties sold with a PV system already fitted could increase in market value if installed correctly.